Definable Coherent Ultrapowers and Elementary Extensions: Examples

 \subsubsection{Peano Arithmetic}

-$PA$ has definable Skolem functions and a prime, minimal model $\mathbb{N}$ \cite[Example 3.4.5]{changkeisler}.
-This means that every model of $PA$ can be viewed (up to isomorphism) as an extension of $\mathbb{N}$ and, using Theorem \ref{main-thm}, can be characterized by a $(\omega, \omega, \lambda)$-coherent ultrafilter.
+$PA$ has definable Skolem functions. $\mathbb{N}$ is a prime model of $PA$ \cite[Example 3.4.5]{changkeisler}, but in the sense of $\subset$ rather than $\prec$.
+If we move to True Arithmetic ($TA=Th(\mathbb{N})$), then $\mathbb{N}$ is prime in the desired sense.
+This means that every model of $TA$ can be viewed (up to isomorphism) as an extension of $\mathbb{N}$ and, using Theorem \ref{main-thm}, can be characterized by a $(\omega, \omega, \lambda)$-coherent ultrafilter.

 Let $M \succ \mathbb{N}$.
 Fix some bijection $f:\lambda \to |M|$.
 Define $F^M$ to be the $(\omega, \omega, \lambda)$-coherent filter defined by, for $\ba \in [\lambda]^n$, $F^M_\ba$ is all subsets of $\mathbb{N}$ that contains some $\phi(\mathbb{N})$ such that $M \vDash \phi(f"\ba)$.
 This can be extended to a $(\omega, \omega, \lambda)$-coherent ultrafilter $E$.
 Define $h:M \to \prod^\de \mathbb{N}/E$ as in Theorem \ref{main-thm} to take $m \in M$ to $[\{f^{-1}(m)\}, \id]_E$.
 This is an isomorphism.